AyeCode/invoicing/readme.txt

 == Changelog ==

+= 2.4.8 =
+* Ability to set payment gateway when creating an invoice - ADDED

 = 2.4.7 =
 * Preserve newlines in invoice / quote descriptions - ADDED
 * Ability to add dynamic items to any payment forms - ADDED